The World is HUGE!

 And set the stage for first grade, the next great adventure ...

-For more information on kindergarten and to learn about what awaits in first grade, check out the links on the next page.
+For more information on kindergarten and to learn about what awaits in first grade, check out the links below.

 Author's Note: 5 Incredible Things You'll Learn in Kindergarten

 As a mom writing about kindergarten readiness and curriculum, I found myself constantly surprised in the course of my research.
 With a toddler at home, we have several years before we'll start school, and yet, in gathering all of this information, I found that some kindergarten skills are ones my child already has -- and others are ones I can scarcely imagine her possessing.
 For me, this article reinforces the idea that every child really does develop at a different pace -- that whether he or she measures "ahead" or "behind" or "just right" seems more a matter for textbooks than for practice.
 As with almost everything else in parenting, the kindergarten experience varies from child to child and can be exciting, stressful and/or a huge surprise -- hopefully somewhat less the latter after reading this.